Riderwood Assisted Living in Maryland: A Complete Guide

 The fitness center spans 25,000 square feet and includes a swimming pool, pickleball courts, group exercise spaces, and equipment like smart mirrors and Echelon bikes.
 Personal training is available.

-The grounds offer 120 acres with walking trails and ponds.
-Gardening is popular—there are 168 individual garden plots.
-Recent additions include new pickleball courts, a putting green, and a driving range.
+The grounds cover 120 acres of walking trails and ponds.
+Gardening draws a crowd here, with 168 individual plots to claim.
+Newer additions include pickleball courts, a putting green, and a driving range.

 The on-site medical center handles routine healthcare.
 Round-the-clock security, maintenance, and landscaping free residents from household management tasks.

 Pastoral ministries serve more than 20 faith traditions.
-The community partners with Harvard University on wellness programs, including fitness apps and health initiatives.
+The community also runs wellness programs that include fitness apps and other health initiatives.

 Cost and financial considerations